VG-Fish/MapillaryJSON2YOLO/README.md

 Changing the `"data"` in the `os.makedirs()` call will change the directory to where the new annotations.txt files are saved.

-All of the distinct classes will be saved to `classes.txt`.
+All of the distinct classes will be saved to `classes.txt` (you can change this in line 31).